finbourne/lusid-sdk-java/sdk/docs/TranslationApi.md

 <a id="translateInstrumentDefinitions"></a>
 # **translateInstrumentDefinitions**
-> TranslateInstrumentDefinitionsResponse translateInstrumentDefinitions(translateInstrumentDefinitionsRequest)
+> TranslateInstrumentDefinitionsResponse translateInstrumentDefinitions(translateInstrumentDefinitionsRequest).execute();

 [EXPERIMENTAL] TranslateInstrumentDefinitions: Translate instruments

 Translates one or more instruments into the given target dialect.
 In the request each instrument definition should be keyed by a unique correlation id.
 This id is ephemeral  and is not stored by LUSID.
 It serves only as a way to easily identify each instrument in the response.
 Any instrument that is not already in the LUSID dialect should be given as an ExoticInstrument.
 The response will return both the collection of successfully translated instruments in the target dialect,  as well as those that failed.
 For the failures a reason will be provided explaining why the instrument could not be updated or inserted.

 ### Example
 ```java